 Peter Van Hulle was born in Cumbria.
 He read music at Leeds University and then studied at the Royal Scottish Academy of Music and Drama with Peter Alexander Wilson, and the National Opera Studio.
 He has won the Alexander Peden Fyfe Award, the Sybil Tutton Award and the John Scott Award, and been awarded Scholarships by Shell UK and the Countess of Munster Trust.

-Opera includes Hotel Porter Death in Venice (English National Opera/La Monnaie/La Scala), Menelaus La Belle Hélčne, Borsa Rigoletto, Pong Turandot, Snout A Midsummer Night’s Dream and Idiot Wozzeck (ENO), Dr Caius Falstaff (Scottish Opera/Diva Opera), Cockerel/Schoolmaster The Cunning Little Vixen (Scottish Opera/ETO), Monostatos Die Zauberflöte, Goro Madama Butterfly, Charles Lamb Monster, Rector Peter Grimes and Tchaplitsky The Queen of Spades (Scottish Opera).
+Opera includes Hotel Porter Death in Venice (English National Opera/La Monnaie/La Scala), Menelaus La Belle Hélčne, Borsa Rigoletto, Pong Turandot, Snout A Midsummer Night’s Dream, Idiot Wozzeck and Roderigo Otello (ENO), Dr Caius Falstaff (Scottish Opera/Diva Opera), Cockerel/Schoolmaster The Cunning Little Vixen (Scottish Opera/ETO), Monostatos Die Zauberflöte, Goro Madama Butterfly, Charles Lamb Monster, Rector Peter Grimes and Tchaplitsky The Queen of Spades (Scottish Opera).
 Don Ottavio (Mid Wales Opera/Opera Project), Alfredo La Traviata and Spoletta Tosca (Opera Holland Park), Guillot de Morfontaine Manon, Dr Blind Die Fledermaus and Basilio Le Nozze di Figaro (English Touring Opera), Mime Siegfried (Longborough Festival), Ogier in Schubert’s Fierrabras and Vitelozzo Lucrezia Borgia (Buxton Festival), and the title role in Handel’s Imeneo (Opera on a Shoestring).
 In summer 2012 he made his role debut as Kudrjaš Katya Kabanova (Longborough Festival)